1 (888) 505-5689

 Personas are a great way to break down the groups that you NEED and WANT to reach.
 You need to understand what you are failing to do and/or what is missing in your current marketing strategies.
 Research and personas are a good way to begin creating and testing your theories on what will be effective with your audience.

-Whatever form(s) of content marketing you choose to use (blogs, video, infographics) you have to plan ahead of time on how you are going to gather feedback on your marketing efforts.
+Whatever form(s) of content marketing you choose to use (blogs, video, infographics, and even video infographics) you have to plan ahead of time on how you are going to gather feedback on your marketing efforts.
 Obviously you will have analytical data to examine (please, please, please use analytics), but you also need human interaction to really get the nitty-gritty on success and failure.

 Note: Failure is really a great thing because it allows you to eliminate things that don’t work and failure allows you to fine tune what does work.